-IDES administers the State's Unemployment Insurance program to ensure thateligible individuals receive unemployment benefits to which they are entitled.
-This employer-funded program provides temporary income replacement for individuals whoare out of work through no fault of their own.
+IDES administers the State's Unemployment Insurance program to ensure that individuals receive unemployment benefits which they are eligible for.
+This employer-funded program provides temporary income replacement for individuals who are out of work through no fault of their own.
 It is a state-operated (administration is federally funded) insurance program designed to partially replace lost wages when persons are temporarily or permanently out of work or if they work less than full time due to a lack of work.
-The program ensures that if they meet the eligibility requirements, they will receive monetary assistance while looking for work for up to a maximum of 26 weeks during a one-year period.
-Unemployment Insurance does not protect an individual against lost wages while absent from work due to illness or while idle by choice.
-The Unemployment Insurance program is administered to prevent the negative effects of economic downturns on businesses and the unemployed.
+The program ensures that if they meet the eligibility requirements, they will receive monetary assistance while looking for work that is 26 times their "Weekly Benefit Amount," that could be dispersed for or more than a 26-week period.
+Unemployment Insurance does not protect an individual against lost wages while absent from work due to illness, while idle by choice, or for other statutorily enacted reasons.
+The Unemployment Insurance program is administered to alleviate the negative effects of economic downturns on businesses and the unemployed.
 The agency works to prevent and detect fraud, provide timely payments to claimants, and ensure equitable access.